randymized/level-superlevel/README.md

 > Sublevel partitions the database.
 Superlevel allows accessing the entire database, including browsing the database content even if you don't know the names of all the sublevels.

+By default, the super level is read only.
+Put, del, batch and createWriteStream are not available.
+Set the writable option true to make the super level writable.

 ## Getting Started
 Install the module with: `npm install node-superlevel`